LBNL-UCB-STI/beam/docs/about.rst

 GraphHopper Router
 ^^^^^^^^^

-If configured BEAM can use GraphHopper router (https://github.com/graphhopper/graphhopper) in addition to R5.
-Note that currently GraphHopper doesn't work with transit routes, for these it will delegate to R5.
+If configured BEAM can use GraphHopper router (https://github.com/graphhopper/graphhopper) in addition to R5. beam.sim.Note that currently GraphHopper doesn't work with transit routes, for these it will delegate to R5.

 To enable GraphHopper set in config file